Manyvarsath/airbnb-clone-project/README.md

 | Property Listing View | A grid-based display of available properties that users can browse.
 This view will include integrated search and filtering capabilities. |
 | Listing Detailed View | A dedicated page showing all details for a single property, including a gallery of images, a full description, amenities, and the booking form. |
 | Simple Checkout View | A streamlined, multi-step form for users to confirm their booking details and enter payment information securely. |

+### Importance of a User-Friendly Design
+A well-designed, user-friendly booking system is critical to the project's success.
+It directly impacts user satisfaction and conversion rates by reducing friction in the booking process.
+By providing clear navigation, an intuitive interface, and a responsive design that works seamlessly on any device, the system can build user trust and make it easier for customers to move from browsing to completing a booking.
+This ultimately leads to higher customer satisfaction and more successful bookings.

+COLORS:

+Primary color  - sea green: #34967C
+Secondary Color- : #FFA800
+Primary text : #222222
+Secondary text : #FFFFFF
+Primary background : #FFFFFF
+Secondary background : #222222

 ## 🧾 Project Roles and Responsibilities
 _Objective: Define and document the roles and responsibilities within the project.